 The inflation assumption primarily impacts the salary increase assumption.
-The five State-funded retirement systems use inflation assumptions ranging from 2.75 percent to 3.00 percent.
+The five State-funded retirement systems use inflation assumptions ranging from 2.50 percent to 2.75 percent.
 Exhibit 1-4 shows the inflation assumptions for each of the five systems.
+As with the interest rate assumption, four of the five systems lowered the inflation assumption for this year's valuation.